KottenAlin/Deep-Monopoly/backlog.md

 ## Ready

-- Devide the program in file
-  - add the bot in separate folders

 - record all move for statistical purpus
-- make conservative and agressive bots

-- implement neural network
 - add paremeters to bot
 - unit test
 - add strandard global variables